 - health care and social assistance.

-There are six priority work-related disorders based on the severity of consequences for workers:
+There are six priority work-related conditions based on the severity of consequences for workers:

 - noise-induced hearing loss.

-- The Strategy has informed the content of the Safe Work Australia Seminar Series.
+- The Strategy has informed the content of the Safe Work Australia Virtual Seminar Series.

 National Occupational Health and Safety Strategy 2002–2012

 The Strategy builds on the previous National Occupational Health and Safety Strategy 2002-2012.
 Under this Strategy, Australia made significant progress in improving WHS outcomes, including a 41% reduction in the fatality rate and 26% reduction in the work-related injuries rate during its life.